ElleRae/Manager-READ-ME/README.md

 When I was at Centene, I offered my team extreme flex time.
 They could work whatever hours they needed to during the week as long as they were there for core hours at least three days a week (10-3 CST).
 That allowed two people to work four days a week, one worked 8 hours a day but took between 9-11 AM off and sometimes altered those times so he could take a long weekend to camp with his family.
 I had another employee who preferred the consistency of working each day.
 The flexibility to take time off as needed, to step away and take a breather or just to think, the assurance that the work will be there tomorrow and so will your job was invaluable.

-I may send something at a late hour on Zoom Chat Slack, or via text but when I say I don’t expect a response after hours, on a day off, on a weekend, whatever – I mean it.
+I may send something at a late hour on Zoom Chat, Slack, or via email but when I say I don’t expect a response after hours, on a day off, on a weekend, whatever – I mean it.
 I just don’t want to forget something so I try to get it out there as soon as I can.

 For team meetings, I prefer a detailed agenda, outcomes we can track, and a bit of a head’s up so I can come prepared whenever possible.